-In 2014 Jon Kessler was appointed CEO of HealthEquity, Inc. (NASDAQ:HQY).
+Jon Kessler has been the CEO of HealthEquity, Inc. (NASDAQ:HQY) since 2014.
 First, this article will compare CEO compensation with compensation at similar sized companies.
-Then we’ll look at a snap shot of the business growth.
-And finally – as a second measure of performance – we will look at the returns shareholders have received over the last few years.
-The aim of all this is to consider the appropriateness of CEO pay levels.
+Then we'll look at a snap shot of the business growth.
+And finally - as a second measure of performance - we will look at the returns shareholders have received over the last few years.
+This method should give us information to assess how appropriately the company pays the CEO.

 How Does Jon Kessler's Compensation Compare With Similar Sized Companies?